BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 ![animtut_003.png](/tutorials/animation_tutorial/animtut_003.png)

-Now select the right shoulder bone.
+Now select the right shoulder bone by left-clicking on it.
 Notice that bone shows up in the summary in the lower left, and the keyframe marker at frame 0 now has a white tick mark.

 ![animtut_004.png](/tutorials/animation_tutorial/animtut_004.png)